ShivaniB-TU/tech-resume/README.md

           <li>Linux and open-source operating systems</li>
           <li>Navigating around Linux</li>
           <li>Security and file permissions</li>
 <p>This course was a 16-hour path towards learning the foundation of understanding and utilizing Linux.
 Not only did it teach me the importance and growth Linux is impacting with many businesses, but also how to use Linux for personal repositories.
-Understanding the command line will be an ongoing process but the course is very rewarding with many challenging labs (e.g. finding and searching for hardware information, or specific data in files, etc).</p>
+Understanding the command line facinated me to learn how to engage with my host device (personal laptop) to be of further use.
+The labs provided through the course included, but wasn't limited to, finding and searching for hardware information, looking for specific data in files or managing libraries on my desktop.
+I went ahead and challenged my Linux skills to help a Schlumberger employee to download multiple versions of different softwares (e.g. Petrel, Studio) to help him save space on his laptop, but still remain access to all his past projects.</p>
           <br />
           <img src="linuxEssentials.jpeg" alt="Proof of Completion" width="200" height="150" border="2" />
           <br/>
-          <b>Using linux for creating an Algo VPN using Digital Ocean</b>
+          <b>Algo VPN using Digital Ocean</b>
-          <li>Downloaded VirtualBox to test my Linux knowledge</li>
+          <li>Use Linux on Oracle's VirtualBox</li>
-          <li>Downloaded Ubuntu and connected and installed it onto Virtual Box</li>
+          <li>Connect Ubuntu with Oracle's VirtualBox</li>
-          <li>Created a VPN network with usernames and passwords</li>
+          <li>Created a VPN network using DigitalOcean</li>
-<p>The point of this excersise was to challenging but useful to learn how to make my own VPN using DigitalOcean and a linux system.
+<p>The following pictures prove my sucess in configuring my own Algo VPN using DigitalOcean.
+This Linux system not only allowed me to create a virtual disk image on a Linux system, but also share files within my personal laptop and my virtual disk.
+DigitalOcean was the server  The point of this excersise was to challenging but useful to learn how to make my own VPN using DigitalOcean and a linux system.
 Whilst utilizing Ubuntu when installed into virtual box, I was able to share files from my host device (my laptop) to my virtual disk.
 Additionally, I created my own Algo VPN that, with my DigitalOcean supported IP network, to verify the connection. </p>
           <img src="done.PNG" alt="Proof of Completion" width="250" height="150" border="2" />
           <img src="proof of connection.PNG" alt="Proof of Completion" width="250" height="150" border="2" />
           <img src="congrats.PNG" alt="Proof of Completion" width="250" height="150" border="2" />